chrisreddington/validate-devcontainer/README.md

 #### Feature Validation

-The action checks for the presence of the required features in the `features-list` input.
+The action checks for the presence of the required features in the `required-features` input.
 The input is a comma-separated list of feature IDs.
 The action checks for the presence of each feature in the `devcontainer.json` file.

 #### Example devcontainer.json